benftwc/PhpRestDoc/README.md

 Just copy/paste all files in your PhpRestDoc directory and type the URL (i.e. http://example.com/phprestdoc/) to launch the One-Step-Installation.

-If you can't (or don't want to) make /include writable,
-here is what you need to write in the /include/config.php file :
+If you can't make /include writable, here is what your /include/config.php file must look like :
 ```php
 <?php
 	$mysql_server = "<the address of your MySQL server>";